thzinc/thzinc.github.io/_posts/2024-06-09-replacing-the-lower-blade-guard-on-a-ryobi-ts1340-miter-saw.md

 ## Summary

 The new guard is in place and functions wonderfully.
-I can't wait to start working on my [Corsi-Rosenthal filter box][] for the workshop!
+I can't wait to start working on my [Corsi-Rosenthal filter box][cr-box] for the workshop!

 <video alt="Video of me demonstrating the movement of the blade guard as a lower the saw into a cutting position" controls>
   <source src="/assets/ryobi-ts1340-blade-guard/blade-guard-demo.mp4" type="video/mp4">